MicrosoftDocs/playfab-docs/playfab-docs/features/automation/actions-rules/using-cloudscript-actions-with-playstream.md

 }
 ```

-In the case of a **PlayStream**-triggered **CloudScript** call, the context contains 3 elements that can be used to drive your server-authoritative handler's logic.
+In the case of a PlayStream-triggered CloudScript call, the context contains 3 elements that can be used to drive your server-authoritative handler's logic.

-1. There’s the **playStreamEvent**, which you can see in the example code above.
-The **playStreamEvent** contains the complete event which triggered the handler as a **JSON** object, with all the parameters you see in the [PlayStream event documentation](../../../api-references/events/index.md).
-So for example, if you set up a rule in your title that called **handlePlayStreamEventAndProfile** on any **player_logged_in event**, **playStreamEvent.EventName** would be **player_logged_in**, etc. ([here’s the complete set of parameters for that event](../../../api-references/events/player-logged-in.md)).
+1. There’s the `playStreamEvent`, which you can see in the example code above.
+The `playStreamEvent` contains the complete event which triggered the handler as a JSON object, with all the parameters you see in the [PlayStream event documentation](../../../api-references/events/index.md).
+So for example, if you set up a rule in your title that called `handlePlayStreamEventAndProfile` on any `player_logged_in event`, `playStreamEvent.EventName` would be **player_logged_in**, etc. ([here’s the complete set of parameters for that event](../../../api-references/events/player-logged-in.md)).

-1. Next, there’s the **playerProfile**, also shown the the previous example.
+1. Next, there’s the `playerProfile`, also shown in the previous example.
 This contains information about the player that triggered the event.
 You can find all the details of the profile parameters here, but among other things, it contains the complete set of statistics for the player in your title, as well as any custom tags you have assigned to the player, so that you can use that data for very rich decision-making.

-1. The last element of context is **triggeredByTask**.
-Unlike the first two, which are set when using Rules and Segment Enter/Exit triggers, **triggeredByTask** is only applicable when the handler is running as a result of a task, whether manual or on a timer.
+1. The last element of context is `triggeredByTask`.
+Unlike the first two, which are set when using Rules and Segment Enter/Exit triggers, `triggeredByTask` is only applicable when the handler is running as a result of a task, whether manual or on a timer.
 It contains only two parameters:

 - **Name** – The unique name you gave your task when you created it.